By Cloudbeds

 Why do hotels use different types of rates?

 It may seem daunting and complicated to utilize a variety of rate types, but the payoff is worthwhile.
-Different rates help manage occupancy during high and low seasons, ensuring a steady stream of guests (with maximum revenue potential).
+Different rates help manage occupancy during high and low seasons, ensuring a steady stream of guests (with maximum hotel revenue potential).

-15 types of rate plans in the hotel industry
+16 types of rate plans in the hotel industry

 There are a number of options for developing hotel rate types for your property.
 However, there are four key rate plan categories, each with different rate types common across the industry.